-- 10.5 Manual Content.
+- 10.4 Applicability of Cost Segregation Standards after Exemption from Manual Filing Requirement.
+An exemption from filing a manual would not, however, exempt any provider from conforming to the cost-segregation standards described within these rules when a change in revenue requirement or an annual report is submitted to the Commission. - 10.5 Manual Content.
 Each provider's cost-segregation manual shall contain the following information: - 10.5.1 A description of each service (or service family) provided by provider comprehensive enough to provide sufficient information about the service to ascertain its cost treatment. - 10.5.2 The category in which the service belongs, namely, Part 2, Part 3, or Part 4, Title 40, Article 15, C.R.S. - 10.5.3 For each USOA account and sub-account, a detailed specification of cost categories to which amounts in each account or sub-account will be assigned and the basis on which each cost category will be apportioned.
 Whenever a direct assignment is made, it must be specifically explained.
 Each provider must show in its manual the method it uses to segregate its costs between Part 2, Part 3, and Part 4 service grouping described in Title 40, Article 15, C.R.S.
-The manual must show how the segregation methods used conform to the prescribed standards in this rule. - 10.5.4 An audit trail verifying that the federally mandated Part 32, Part 64 and Part 36 (FCC) accounting methods were used prior to segregation procedures being incorporated for the services and products in Colorado. - 10.5.5 A list of all activities to which the company now accords incidental accounting treatment, and the justification for treating each as incidental. - 10.5.6 A chart showing all of its corporate affiliates, as defined in Rule 13. - 10.5.7 A statement identifying affiliates that engage in or will engage in transactions with the provider entity and describing the nature, terms and frequency of those transactions.
+The manual must show how the segregation methods used conform to the prescribed standards in this rule. - 10.5.4 An audit trail verifying that the federally mandated Part 32, Part 64 and Part 36 (FCC) accounting methods were used prior to segregation procedures being incorporated for the services and products in Colorado. - 10.5.5 A list of all activities to which the company now accords incidental accounting treatment, and the justification for treating each as incidental. - 10.5.6 A chart showing all of its corporate affiliates, as defined in Rule 13.

-APPENDIX A

-Decision No. C88-664

-June 1, 1988

-Page 10 of 13

-Case No. 6685
+Exhibit 1 Decision No. C88-761 June 15, 1988 Page 10 of 13 Case No. 6685